Chapter 1: Caltrans Construction Organization, Section 0: Construction Manual Overview

 This manual is not designed to establish a legal standard of care.
 It is published solely for the information and guidance of the employees of Caltrans.
 Also, it is not intended that any standard of conduct or duty toward the public shall be created or imposed by the publication of this manual.
 Each chapter in this manual is subject to modifications as conditions warrant.

 The manual has been carefully organized to reflect, as much as possible, the general organization of the Standard Specifications.
 Chapters are organized to logically lead the user through the general process of contract administration.
-For quick reference, an outline of many sections is included at the beginning of those sections, and the major headings are shown in the outside margin of each page.
+For quick reference, an outline of many sections is included at the beginning of those sections.

 The Division of Construction issues Manual Change Transmittals to announce changes of information, guidance, or instruction in the manual.